On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 “I worry about the trust,” said Anna Dabrowska, who works with Homo Faber, a human rights organization that runs integration programs, and met with city officials last week to discuss where resources were needed.

-“We are hoping for the best, but preparing for the worst,” said Komar.
+“We are hoping for the best but preparing for the worst,” Komar said.

 Karolina Jeznach and Dariusz Kalan contributed to this report.